bitwarden/help/_articles/features/auto-fill-browser.md

 categories: [auto-fill]
 featured: false
 popular: false
-order: 01
+order: "01"
 tags: [browser, auto-fill, autofill]
 ---

 {% callout success %}
 Most auto-fill functionality relies on the attribution of URIs to Login items.
-If you're unfamiliar with using URIs, see [Using URIs]({% link _articles/features/uri-match-detection.md %}).
+If you're unfamiliar with using URIs, see [Using URIs]({{site.baseurl}}/article/uri-match-detection/).

 Additionally, **basic authentication prompts** work a little differently than regular auto-fills.
-See our breakout article on [Basic Auth Prompts]({{site.baseurl}}/article/basic-auth-autofill)
+See our breakout article on [Basic Auth Prompts]({{site.baseurl}}/article/basic-auth-autofill/)
 {% endcallout %}

 Bitwarden Browser Extensions have a unique **Tab** view, which automatically detects the URI (e.g. `myturbotax.intuit.com`) of the page displayed in the open tab and surfaces any Vault items with corresponding URIs.